 We will update this article once we have the complete BMW iX3 specs.

-The second-generation Tesla Roadster is due to go to market as soon as 2020.
-But as always, these things are yet to be set in stone.
+The second-generation Tesla Roadster is due to go to market in 2020.
+But, as always, these things are yet to be set in stone.
 What is certain, however, is that the Roadster will be devastatingly quick.
 Tesla has reported that the Roadster will get you from zero to 100 km/h in less than two seconds, from zero to 160 km/h in a little over four seconds, and will reach a maximum speed of over 400 km/h.

 Naturally, the Roadster supports fast charging, reaching a charging speed of up to 920km/h when using a 250 kW DC charging station.
-If you prefer a slow and steady approach to charging (but if you buy this EV, we doubt it), then the Roadster's 200 kWh battery can be charged using a slower 22 kW AC charger, though this will take the best part of 11 hours to reach 100 percent.
+If you prefer a slow and steady approach to charging (although if you're interested in this EV, we doubt it), then the Roadster's 200 kWh battery can be charged using a slower 22 kW AC charger, though this will take the best part of 11 hours to reach 100 percent.